cry-of-fear/cry-of-fear/README.md

 ![175080991616235386](https://github.com/user-attachments/assets/7e643166-49e9-4340-9e06-fc28466ae6f2)

-https://rentry.co/github-tierlist this takes me back to how chronically online i was last year ...
+https://rentry.co/github-tierlist this takes me back to how chronically online i used to be ...

 (what kakashi and sasuke were REALLY doing before the chunin exams)